mlk2991/anonymous/README.rst

 4.2 Use Tails or Whonix
 -----------------------
+Both Tails and Whonix are operating systems that make use of Tor.

  **Tails**, or **The Amnesic Incognito Live System**, is a portable operating system that protects against surveillance and censorship.